Go Ahead…Roll Your Eyes

 When you are trying to remember something, you instinctively might roll your eyes up toward the sky.
-(Sticking the tongue out while doing so is optional.)
 Ever wonder why you do this?
-There is a real physically based reason.
+There’s a real, physically based reason.

-Rolling the eyes upward is an automatic response the body makes when trying to access lost or hidden information because doing so causes the production of alpha waves in the brain.
+Rolling the eyes upward is an automatic response the body makes when trying to access lost or hidden information because doing so causes the production of alpha waves in the brain and your brain doesn’t have the images of the perceptual moment competing with the images of the mind.
 Producing alpha waves is physiologically linked to the eyes.
 If you close your eyes and roll them upward, you will make even more alpha waves.

-For some creative inspiration, a brief break in your day or during meditation, you can kick start your brain’s alpha waves by doing this simple but profound exercise which Anna Wise details in her book Awakening The Mind:
+For some creative inspiration, a brief break in your day or during meditation, you can kick start your brain’s alpha waves by doing this simple but profound exercise which Anna Wise details in her book Awakening the Mind: A Guide to Harnessing the Power of Your Brainwaves:

 She suggests that some people may feel more natural doing just the opposite: looking up on the exhale and down on the inhale.
 (I couldn’t do it at all this way!)

-It is the movement of the eyes that causes the production of alpha wave.
-So, do not hold the eyes continuously up.
+It is the movement of the eyes that causes the production of alpha waves.
+So, don’t hold your eyes continuously up.
 After a few minutes, the alpha producing quality of this exercise diminishes as habituation occurs.
 The eye muscles are delicate and easy to tire.
 Be careful not to strain your eyes.

 Well hello, Stephen!
 Hope you are well.
 Thanks for the interesting interpretations of eye movement per NLP (neurolinguistic programming).
 I will have to remember this and play with it some!